medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 1. Get QA engineers involved early in the process!
 * Releases
 1. Backwards compatibility matters a lot
-1. Slower moving (working to change this)
+1. Can feel slow at times, but we’re making a lot of progress here.
+See above about how Focused Groups work.
 1. Quality matters a lot
 * Data engineering -> software engineering
   * Workflow management
   * Dashboards
-* The main repos to look at
+* The main repos to look at:
   * cht-core
   * cht-conf
   * cht-android